SpearAndFang/primitive-survival/README.md

 #### 4. When you add contents to a tree hollow, it may not render correctly.
 That's what the transform info is for.
 For examples of this in action, see:

+>itemtypes/other/earthwormcastings.json
+inTreeHollowTransform in action in Primitive Survival

+>patches/ps-survival-hollowtransforms.json
-  -**itemtypes/other/earthwormcastings.json** for an example of the inTreeHollowTransform in action in Primitive Survival -**patches/ps-survival-hollowtransforms.json** for other examples for vanilla or any mod that isn't primitive survival.
+other examples for vanilla or any mod that isn't primitive survival.
 Note it's propertiesByType we are patching, NOT behaviorsByType.